DEFRA/hapi-govuk-question-page/API.md

     - `text` - required string to display on the page for the item.
     - `description` - optional additional tet to display as a hint for the item.
     - `conditionalHtml` - optional conditional HTML to display when the list item is selected.

+For radio button components, dividers can be added between groups of radio buttons by adding a list item containing only a `'divider'` property:
     - `divider` - string used to specify dividing text between groups of radios

 ## Bespoke views